Your APERS Pension — What You Should Know About Non-Tradable Sovereign Debt

-What Arkansas state employees need to know about APERS pension investments in Israel Bonds.
+What Arkansas state employees need to know about APERS pension investments in non-tradable foreign sovereign bonds.

 What’s happening with YOUR pension

-In May 2025, the Arkansas Public Employees Retirement System (APERS) Investment Subcommittee approved a resolution authorizing a $25–50 million purchase of State of Israel Bonds.
-Around the same period, a late-2024 internal memo from Senior Investment Officer Steve Pulley in the State Treasurer’s office recommended holding off on new Israel Bonds because major rating agencies had downgraded Israel’s credit.
+In May 2025, the Arkansas Public Employees Retirement System (APERS) Investment Subcommittee approved a resolution authorizing a $25–50 million purchase of non-marketable foreign sovereign debt — bonds issued by a foreign government that cannot be sold on any secondary market.
+Around the same period, a late-2024 internal memo from Senior Investment Officer Steve Pulley in the State Treasurer’s office recommended holding off on new purchases of these bonds because major rating agencies had downgraded the issuing country’s credit.

 That combination of a large, concentrated authorization and a prior caution flag raises straightforward questions about risk, return, and process for every APERS member.

-New records obtained in February 2026 — including an 8,648-page APERS FOIA production — reveal exactly how Israel Bonds reached the APERS board.
-Jason Brady, the Auditor of State’s appointee, told fellow board members that “it had come to his attention” that Israel Bonds were available and cited the Treasury’s $55 million in holdings as justification.
+New records obtained in February 2026 — including an 8,648-page APERS FOIA production — reveal exactly how these bonds reached the APERS board.
+Jason Brady, the Auditor of State’s appointee, told fellow board members that “it had come to his attention” that these bonds were available and cited the Treasury’s $55 million in holdings as justification.
 The board subsequently approved $25–50 million.

 Despite that authorization, APERS purchased zero bonds for at least two months.
 On July 30, 2025, Executive Director Amy Fecher confirmed: “Still zero for APERS.”
-The next day, CIO Carlos Borromeo emailed Stephens Inc. asking them to forward his contact information to an Israel Bonds representative — meaning staff were still establishing the basic operational pathway for purchasing well after the board had voted.
+The next day, CIO Carlos Borromeo emailed Stephens Inc. asking them to forward his contact information to a bond issuer representative — meaning staff were still establishing the basic operational pathway for purchasing well after the board had voted.
 A bond statement received in November 2025 confirms that a purchase eventually occurred, though the exact amount has not been disclosed.

-Additionally, when Arkansas Times journalist Jennifer Lenow sent APERS a request for comment about the Israel Bonds investments, Executive Director Amy Fecher’s first action was not to consult APERS’s own communications staff — it was to forward the inquiry to Jason Brady at the Auditor’s office with “FYI.”
+Additionally, when Arkansas Times journalist Jennifer Lenow sent APERS a request for comment about these sovereign bond investments, Executive Director Amy Fecher’s first action was not to consult APERS’s own communications staff — it was to forward the inquiry to Jason Brady at the Auditor’s office with “FYI.”
 The pension system’s executive director routed a press question about an APERS investment decision to the office that had arranged the investment in the first place.

-These are direct loans to the Israeli government that cannot be sold before maturity.
-Unlike most fixed-income investments, Israel Bonds have no secondary market — once APERS buys them, your pension fund is locked in until the bonds mature.
+These are direct loans to a foreign government that cannot be sold before maturity.
+Unlike most fixed-income investments, these bonds have no secondary market — once APERS buys them, your pension fund is locked in until the bonds mature.

-At the authorized level of $25–50 million, Israel Bonds would represent approximately 0.2–0.4% of APERS’s $11.58 billion portfolio.
+At the authorized level of $25–50 million, these bonds would represent approximately 0.2–0.4% of APERS’s $11.58 billion portfolio.
 The question is not whether the allocation is large, but whether the decision followed the fiduciary process Arkansas law requires.

 Why it matters